KirtiKashyap/CallApi/README.md

   * Minimum Android API 19
   * Use RxJava(2) for handling async network calls
   * Use Retrofit2 for http requests
-  * Use dagger2 for dependancy Injection
+  * Use dagger2 for dependency Injection
   * Use Kotlin instead of Java

   Testing Constraints
-  Use Mokito for mock an object
+  Use Mockito for mock an object
   Use Junit4 for android test runner